matkrin/telescope-spell-errors.nvim/README.md

 (bad | rare | local | caps), its location (row:col) and the word itself.
-By default these get highlighted according to the your color scheme's highlight color (guisp of `SpellBad`, `SpellCap`, `SpellRare`, `SpellLocal`) You can overwrite the these with the following highlight groups:
+By default these get highlighted according to the your color scheme's highlight color (guisp of `SpellBad`, `SpellCap`, `SpellRare`, `SpellLocal`) You can overwrite these with the following highlight groups:

 | Error type | Highlight group              |
 | ---------- | ---------------------------- |